STEAM Expo Days

 Presented at the following times:

-Saturday, April 5, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility First Floor, East Wing
+Saturday, April 11, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 3202

-Sunday, April 6, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility First Floor, East Wing
+Sunday, April 12, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 3202

 Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 Every day we turn on our faucets, showers, dishwashers, laundry machines, and countless other water-dependent conveniences without stopping to consider: Where does all that water come from?
 For the tri-county region of Clinton, Eaton, and Ingham counties, 100% of our water comes from below ground.
 Through a private well or a public utility, we all rely heavily on groundwater.
-Stop by and learn all about groundwater as we build the region’s Saginaw aquifer in a cup!
+Stop by and learn all about groundwater as we build the region’s Saginaw Aquifer in a Cup!

 Learn more about All About Groundwater: Saginaw's Aquifer in a Cup